VimDrones/Vimdrones-Docs/docs/setup.md

 1. When the RTK Base is enter, click **Survey In** button
 2. Waiting for Survey In ready, **Survey in(Success)**
 3. Click **Open** button, Select Design Project
-4. Power on Mazzy Star Drones, red light flashing
+4. Power on Mazzy Star Drones, white light fast flashing -> red light flashing
 5. Mazzy Star Drone online, we can see the Drone Status on GCS
 6. Drone Status Check Pass, yellow light flashing
 7. Click **Upload** button, upload trajectory Design to the drones, white light fast flashing